Biggest Kashmir party opposed to India's stripping of region's autonomy wins most seats in election

 The voting trend in Haryana state is a surprise since most exit polls had predicted an easy victory for the Congress party.

-The region's last assembly election was held in 2014, after which the BJP for the first time ruled in a coalition with the local Peoples Democratic Party.
-But the government collapsed in 2018, after the BJP withdrew from the coalition.
+Kashmir's last assembly election was held in 2014, after which the BJP for the first time ruled in a coalition with the local Peoples Democratic Party.
+But the government collapsed in 2018 after the BJP withdrew from the coalition.

 Polls in the past have been marked with violence, boycotts and vote-rigging, even though India called them a victory over separatism.